NgiapPuoyKoh/ai-chat-annotator/README.md

   git commit -m "Push to GitHub" git push origin master
   ```
-- Go to github repo and check that the recent push worked
+- Go to Github repo and check that the recent push worked

-### Validate Deploymnent on Heroku
+### Validate Deployment on Heroku

 - Navigate to Heroku
 - Click on "Deploy Branch
-- Click on "Activity" Tab and "View Build Log"
+- Click on the "Activity" Tab and "View Build Log"
 - Open the app to check that it opens

 ## Forking the GitHub Repository